Java programmer expert

 Step 4: When the download is complete, double-click on the installation file to launch the installation wizard.

-Step 7: In the following wizard window, the installer will ask you to choose the folder where NetBeans will be installed.
+Step 7: In the following wizard window, the installer will ask you to select the folder where NetBeans will be installed.
 The default folder is usually fine, but you can choose a different folder (depending on your preferences).
 Also check the path to your JDK, if you have installed it according to our instructions, the default path will be filled in correctly.
 Click Next.

 Step 9: Click Finish to complete the installation process.